learningequality/kolibri/docs/learn.rst

 Learn with Kolibri
 ==================

-Each time you sign into **Kolibri**, the first thing you will see is the **Learn** page.
-Here you will find learning topics and materials related to what you were doing the last time you used Kolibri, or those recommended by your teachers and coaches.
+Each time you login into **Kolibri**, the first thing you will see is the **Learn** page.
+Here you will find learning topics and materials related to what you were doing the last time you used Kolibri, or those recommended by your teachers and coaches (not visible if you are browsing as a guest).

 Recommended
 ^^^^^^^^^^^